damiant/dust/roadmap.md

 # Roadmap
+- 🌟 If offline and unable to download an event then show message 'Unable to download data for [event]'.
-- 🔴 Unresponsive after a certain amount of use
+- 🌟 Unresponsive after a certain amount of use
 - 🔴 If you closed app on events and were scrolled to a point then see if you can scroll back there
-- 🔴 Add header for app version to API
 - 🔴 Add header for event name to API
-- 🔴 Nearby apparently did not work for some - even when location enabled
+- 🌟 Nearby apparently did not work for some - even when location enabled
 - 🔴 Music should have an "all" option.
 - 🔴 Music search should work on all days
 - 🔴 Map should have toggles for art, restrooms, camps, infrastructure